makannew/use-delayed-function/README.md

 ## Usage

-In first example a function called with delay to change content of a `div`.
+The most simplest use case is calling a function in future.
+In below example `changeContentLater` is a function that will call `changeContent` with delay.
 ```jsx
 import React, { useRef } from 'react'